 Many different lenders offer business term loans, which have slightly less stringent requirements than SBA loans.
 You’ll still want to have strong revenue, credit, and at least a few years in business, though.
 And the biggest difference?
 Qualified candidates can get approval for a business term loan significantly faster than SBA loans—sometimes in a matter of days.

-Best Vineyard and Winery Financing for Machinery: Equipment Financing
+Best Vineyard and Winery Financing Option for Machinery

 Perhaps when you were thinking about what you actually need vineyard financing for, you realized that you’re hoping to fund the purchase of a specific type of equipment.
 Good news if that’s the case, because equipment financing may be a good fit for you.